EOSIO/eosio-project-demux-example/README.md

 This action will take a few seconds.
 The database will eventually be stopped.

-**stopping the frontend or backend**
+**stopping the backend or frontend**

-In the third (frontend) or fourth(backend) terminal window, press `ctrl+c` on your keyboard.
-The frontend React app or Node.js server will be stopped.
+In the third (backend) or fourth(frontend) terminal window, press `ctrl+c` on your keyboard.
+The backend Node.js server or frontend React app will be stopped.

 ## Restarting blockchain/MongoDB or frontend/backend